DynamoDS/DesignScript/LanguageSpec.md

 to specify the longest approach.

-* Cartesian replication: it is equivalent to nested loop in imperative language.
+* Cartesian replication: it is equivalent to nested loop in imperative block.
 For example, for input arguments {x1, x2, ..., xn} and {y1, y2, ..., yn}, when calling function f() with cartesian replication and the cartesian indices are {0, 1}, which means the iteration over the first argument is the first loop, and the iteration over the second argument is the nested loop; it is equivalent to {f(x1, y1}, f(x1, y2), ..., f(x1, yn}, f(x2, y1), f(x2, y2), ..., f(x2, yn), ..., f(xn, y1), f(xn, y2), ..., f(xn, yn)}.

 Replication guide is used to specify the order of cartesian replication indices; the lower replication guide, the outer loop.
 If two replication guides are the same value, zip replication will be applied.